Baebel43/team5capstone/Audio.md

 ##  Subsystem Functionality

 The audio subsystem will use a unidirectional microphone mounted to the mountain bike to record audio from the trail.
-The audio will then be sent to a cloud based service where it will be processed to remove unwanted noises and improve audio quality through equalization and audio compression.
+The audio will be recorded to a Raspberry Pi where a Python code will send it to a cloud based service where it will be processed to remove unwanted noises and improve audio quality through equalization and audio compression.
 The audio will also be divided into loop points depending on key points of interest throughout the trail.
 This processed audio will then go back on the Ride Replay Kit to the speakers of the exercise bike for playback while riding the trail.
+A separate Raspberry Pi will be responsible for the playback of the audio to the speakers.
 The audio should sync with the work map to give the user an accurate audio experience for when the user comes across different environments which produce different sounds.
 The speakers on the exercise bike will be mounted to the sides of the TV and allow the user to hear from both the left and right.

 ## Constraints